 The basic process of creating leather (or ‘tanning’) is thousands of years old and whilst modern techniques may vary the basic premise remains the same.
 Aniline leather is highly prized due to the final product retaining the natural appearance of the original skin – thus only the very best of hides are selected for this process.
 The importance of a completely unaltered look is crucial, with the pure, innate beauty of the leather being an important consideration – especially in Full Aniline leather.
 As such you should expect to see a completely organic grain, complete with visible pores and blemishes.
 Whilst ordinary leather is often dyed to produce a consistent colour throughout a feature of Aniline leather is its wonderful variation and unique appearance – with each finished material being as individual as the separate hides used to produce them.
 In stark contrast to identical look associated with modern mass furniture production, this lack of uniformity marks out Aniline leather sofas and armchairs as truly ‘one of kind’.

 The name of Aniline leather comes from the original aniline dyes used.
 Modern techniques utilise clear, transparent chemicals to ensure that the immense value placed on the beautifully natural appearance of this premium material is not lost.
 Full Aniline leathers are made without any additional top coating being applied – enabling the material to breathe and making them much cooler to sit on.
 Semi-Aniline leather is slightly different in that although it again utilises only very best hides, it has been dyed through with an additional finishing top coat applied.
 Finally, there is also “Pull up Aniline” which has been treated with extra oil or wax.
-Purposely designed to look distressed with the passing of time this type of Aniline leather is very prone to both scratching and showing the signs of wear and tear much faster than Full or Semi-Aniline leather.
-As such this is not a material which The Leather Sofa Shop uses.
+Purposely designed to look distressed through use and also when it is worked during the upholstery process.

 Which Aniline Leather to Choose?